TUIHANA RANGAHAU/AUT RESEARCH INSTITUTE

 About us

-The Brain Health Research Institute aims to unite people, services and research to discover how to prevent and optimise recovery from traumatic brain injury.
-More can be achieved by working together.
+The Brain Health Research Institute (BHRI) aims to unite people, services and research to discover how to improve brain health across the lifespan.
+We believe that more can be achieved by working together and welcome you to join our BHRI network.
+The diagram below illustrates the core research areas that our team currently focuses on.

 Our aims